Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 Our Middlesex County child custody attorneys are skilled and experienced in handling child custody and parenting time disputes.
 From our first consultation with you, we will carefully evaluate your particular circumstances to help you choose a course of action that will best serve you and your children to help you move on with your lives while advancing your children's best interests.
 After considering all of the relevant factors in your case, we will explain in detail whether your interests may be best served by litigation or by some form of alternative dispute resolution, such as mediation or arbitration.
 We will ensure that you have all the information that you need to make an informed decision on how to proceed in your case.
 Once you choose a course of action, we will zealously advocate or negotiate in your behalf.
 We understand that your paramount concern is the best interest of your children, and we will work to achieve that goal at every stage in the proceedings.

 Child custody and parenting time involve complex legal principles that require the experience and knowledge that we at Brause, Brause & Ventrice, L.L.C, are able to offer our clients.
 Call us to schedule a free initial consultation with a child custody lawyer in Middlesex County who can explain your rights and responsibilities.

 Our firm takes pride in its New Jersey roots, serving Middlesex County and the surrounding communities.
-For a free consultation, call 732-767-0044 or contact us online today to speak with the child custody lawyers at Brause, Brause & Ventrice, L.L.C..
+For a free initial consultation, call 732-767-0044 or contact us online today to speak with the child custody lawyers at Brause, Brause & Ventrice, L.L.C..